 Deriving actionable insights from data and making them part of the business decision-making process is a key ingredient to success for businesses in modern times.
 This is made possible by sophisticated data platforms that accumulate data from various sources and analytics teams that dig through this data to derive insights.
 This article talks about Data Warehousing and Data Mining.

 Data Warehousing and Data Mining are two integral parts of this data-driven decision-making approach.
 Data Warehousing deals with having unified storage for all kinds of data in an organization.
 This requires data from various aspects of the business to be formatted into a form suitable for analysis and easy access.

 Once the data is in such a format, analysts or automated pattern-matching algorithms dig through the data to derive insights.
 This process is called Data Mining.
 This article will help you understand the key differences between Data Warehousing and Data Mining.

 - Key Benefits of Data Mining

-- Differences between Data Warehousing and Data Mining
+- What are the differences between Data Warehousing and Data Mining?

 - Common Data Mining Analyses and Their Business Applications

 - How do Data Warehousing and Data Mining Work Together?

 A Data Warehouse can be defined as a Database or a collection of Databases used to centralize an enterprise’s historical business data.
 These data sources could be the Databases of various Enterprise Resource Planning (ERP) systems, Customer Relationship Management (CRM) systems, and other forms of Online Transactional Processing (OLTP) systems.

 Data Warehouse is the most preferred form of data storage today due to its ability to scale storage requirements up or down as per the business and data requirements.
 This means that a Data Warehouse is capable of providing unlimited storage to any business.